 The first step to take when addressing a conflict is to speak to the parties involved.
 Do not do this as a group yet.
 Instead, do it with a one-on-one session per person affected.
-Pretty much, this approach is a standard HR practice.
+Pretty much this approach is a standard HR practice.

 Speak to a team member in private.
-One key aspect to getting it done right is to listen.
+One key aspect of getting it done right is to listen.
 Do not make assumptions.
 Understand the emotions that the person is going through.
 List down what you heard.
 Also, it would help if you validated what you heard.

 Do not forget to empathize.
 Make the person feel that you understand what he is going through.
 Do not be judgmental.
-Instead, correct wrong behaviours by discussing the possible negative consequences of such actions.
+Instead, correct wrong behaviors by discussing the possible negative consequences of such actions.

 The final step is to speak to the two parties involved in a meeting.
 Please discuss what you know, and then tell them what you want to get done.
 Ask for their commitment to building a positive working environment and relationship.

 Create Expectations Moving Forward